 API Gateway runtime 2.1 or later manages the API.

 API Gateway runtime 2.0 and earlier does not support multiple SLA limits.
 API Manager enforces only the first layered SLA tier if you define multiple limits on API Gateway Runtime 2.0 and earlier.

-Multiple throughput limits can be specified for a single SLA tier.
-A single SLA tier named gold could offer a limit of 100 requests per second as well as a limit of 10,000 requests per day.
-This would ensure that applications registered on a gold tier don’t exceed a bursting limit of 100 request per second.
-Applications cannot overwhelm the API, while registered applications are assured the advertised SLA of 10,000 request per day.
+You can set multiple throughput limits for a single SLA tier.
+A single SLA tier named gold can limit requests to 100 per second as well as limiting requests to 10,000 per day.
+This technique ensures that applications registered on a gold tier don’t exceed a bursting limit of 100 requests per second.
+Applications do not overwhelm the API, and registered applications get the expected 10,000 request per day.
 Setting the visible flag on an SLA hides the first limit from application developers at registration time.
 If you define only one limit, you cannot hide it.